Accessibility statement for HS2.org.uk

 Any new PDFs or Word documents we publish will meet accessibility standards.

 We do not plan to add captions to live video streams because live video is exempt from meeting the accessibility regulations.

 What we’re doing to improve accessibility

-For example we have recently made a number of improvements to our interactive map including:
+For example, we have recently made a number of improvements, including:

 - ensuring form inputs are labelled correctly